About Ncorpi\(\mathcal{O}\,\)N

 Structure

 Ncorpi\(\mathcal{O}\)N is entirely written in the C language.
-Since it was primarily developed to study the formation of the Moon, the particles are referred to as moonlets, even though other types of systems can be efficiently simulated with Ncorpi\(\mathcal{O}\)N, such as protoplanetary disks or planetary rings.
+Since it was primarily developed to study the formation of the Moon, the particles are referred to as moonlets, even though all types of systems can be efficiently simulated with Ncorpi\(\mathcal{O}\)N, such as protoplanetary disks or planetary rings.

 Moonlet structure